jackson-nestelroad/battler/fxlang.md

 In the above code, 50% of the time the block below the "if" statement will execute.
 The other 50% of the time, the block below the "else" statement will execute.

-If statements can also be chained togehter with "else if" statements, which will run only a single branch of the group.
+If statements can also be chained together with "else if" statements, which will run only a single branch of the group.

 ```json
 [